Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 1. Trijicon ACOG 4X 32mm .300 Blackout Scope

 ACOG belongs to Trijicon.
-Their ACOG’s are used in military forces and other service related programs as well.
+Their ACOGs are used in military forces and other service-related programs as well.
 As Trijicon is the only brand that makes ACOG, it’s kind of hard to compare them with anything else on the market.
-But .300 Blackout can be fired with rifles that supports ACOG as well.
-Implying that, I am keeping them as one of my favorites.
+But .300 Blackout can be fired with rifles that support ACOG as well.
+Implying that I am keeping them as one of my favorites.

 The one we have here is the 300 BLK crosshair with dual illumination.
 As the name suggests, this one was made for rifles that fire .300 Blackout.
 The ACOG is made out of 7075-T6 aircraft-grade aluminum that you see on 3k USD riflescopes as well.
-In fact, I would go as far as to say it’s one of the best 300 blk optics under $1500 build quality wise.
+I would go as far as to say it’s one of the best 300 blk optics under $1500 build quality-wise.

 The lenses of the optic are fully multi-coated as well.
-Thanks to that, their performance are remarkable.
-One thing that you will absolutely love on this is the illumination.
-It features dual illuminated reticle.
-One of illumination method is based on tritium optic-fiber.
-One of the oldest method to illuminate reticle without any battery.
+Thanks to that, their performance is remarkable.
+One thing that you will love about this is the illumination.
+It features a dual-illuminated reticle.
+One of the illumination methods is based on tritium optic fiber.
+One of the oldest methods to illuminate reticles without any battery.

-Just from the name alone you can guess just how well this performs with a 300 blackout firing rifle.
+Just from the name alone, you can guess just how well this performs with a 300-blockout firing rifle.
 If it wasn’t even good, why would I bother putting this on a “best” list?
-The answer is easy, it’s not only good but best ACOG for 300 blackout.
+The answer is easy, it’s not only good but the best ACOG for 300 Blackout!
 That’s why it belongs in a list as such.

 What does both eyes open while firing means?